r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <br /><br /><br />

 ## HOW TO WRITE RESOURCE SCRIPTS?
-<blockquote>There are two ways to create a resource script, which are creating the script manually or using the makerc command. personally recommend the makerc command over manual scripting, since it eliminates typing errors.
-The makerc command saves all the previously issued commands in a file, which can be used with the resource command.</blockquote>
+<blockquote>There are two ways to create a resource script, which are creating the script manually or using the makerc command. personally i recommend the makerc command over manual scripting, since it eliminates typing errors.
+The makerc command saves all the previously issued commands into a file, which can be used with the resource command.</blockquote>

 - **Create a resource file to display the version number of metasploit (manually)::**`[bash prompt]`<br />

       touch script.rc

          echo 'version' > script.rc
          echo 'exit -y' >> script.rc

     `[run]` msfconsole -r /root/script.rc